 As of March 31, 2014, we had outstanding \$14,379,407 aggregate principal amount and accrued interest under the 2010/2012 convertible promissory notes and no accrued principal or interest outstanding under the 2014 convertible promissory notes.
 The 2010/2012 convertible promissory notes will automatically convert into shares of our common stock upon the completion of this offering.
 The 2014 convertible promissory notes will automatically convert into units of common stock and warrants issued in this offering.
-Assuming an offering price of \$7.50 per unit, the 2010/2012 convertible promissory notes and the 2014 convertible promissory notes will automatically convert into 3,834,478 shares of common stock and 332,826 units (which shall consist of 332,886 shares of common stock and warrants to purchase 332,886 shares of common stock), respectively.
+Assuming an offering price of \$\\$\$ per unit, the 2010/2012 convertible promissory notes and the 2014 convertible promissory notes will automatically convert into shares of common stock and units, respectively.

-As of June 30, 2014, options to purchase 240,906 shares of our common stock were issued and outstanding with a weighted average exercise price of \$3.28 per share.
-Options to purchase 240,906 of such shares are currently exercisable or will be exercisable and we expect that we will grant additional options to purchase 1,008,252 shares of common stock upon the completion of this offering within 60 days of the date of this prospectus.
+As of June 30, 2014, options to purchase 2,891,125 shares of our common stock were issued and outstanding with a weighted average exercise price of \$0.2736 per share.
+Options to purchase 2,769,996 of such shares are currently exercisable or will be exercisable within 60 days of the date of this prospectus.